rjweis/Pulling-Airline-Data-with-SQL/README.md

 ### Introduction
 Extracting, transforming, and loading data is a vital skill for any analytics professional.
 In this markdown, we'll take a look at some queries I completed for an assignment at the [Institute for Advanced Analytics.](https://analytics.ncsu.edu/)

 This assignment is about extracting information from a database to answer questions one would have about airline travel.
-The database contains three tables: airlines, airports, and flights.
-I completed this assignment in SQLiteStudio, and the data can be found [here.](https://www.kaggle.com/usdot/flight-delays#flights.csv)
+The database contains three tables -- airlines, airports, and flights -- and they can be found [here.](https://www.kaggle.com/usdot/flight-delays#flights.csv)

 First, lets take a look at the columns contained in these tables.
 We can use `PRAGMA table_info(table_name)` to accomplish this.
 For example,
 ```SQL